An on-call schedule is used to determine who is on-call at a given time.

-Users can view and export schedules assigned to them by using On call schedule tab under My profile on the Settings page.
+Users can view and export schedules assigned to them by using My On Call Schedule tab on the My Profile page.

 When multiple users are specified as the recipients of an alert, Opsgenie notifies each user at the same time according to their notification preferences.
 However, notifying users in a desired order is required in most cases, instead of notifying all of them at once.

 Escalations are used to notify the recipients of each rule according to the given order and timeline to meet this requirement.
 When the Team Routing Rules use an escalation to notify users for the alert, the escalation rules will notify their recipients when the specified time is over and the state of the alert meets the specified condition.

 Each escalation rule can have one of the following as its recipient:

 While adding rules to an escalation, a condition for the rule to notify its recipient should be specified.
 Each rule can have one of the following as its notify condition:

 If an alert is either acknowledged or closed when the time comes for an escalation rule with the condition “alert is not acknowledged,” the recipient of this rule will not be notified.
 On the other hand, if an alert is closed when the time comes for an escalation rule with the condition “alert is not closed,” the recipient of this rule will not be notified.

 Escalation policies can be configured from the Main tab of a selected Team’s dashboard.